PhD Candidates

 Biomedical Engineering

 Waleed Iqbal is a PhD student in Biomedical Engineering.
-He has a strong educational background in Cell and Molecular Biology (Minor: History) and received his M.S degree and graduate certification in Drug Discovery and Development from Drexel University College of Medicine.
+He has a strong educational background in Cell and Molecular Biology (Minor: History) and received his MS degree and graduate certification in Drug Discovery and Development from Drexel University College of Medicine.
 In 2018, Waleed joined Biomedical Engineering at Drexel seeking his doctorate in bioinformatics, including genome information engineering, advanced biocomputational languages, and applied machine learning.
 He is conducting his research at the Children’s Hospital of Philadelphia with a goal of improving pediatric cancer treatments and further his teaching goals of making complex science more accessible.

 Natalie Napolitano